Chinese porcelain decoration: underglaze blue and red

 Accordingly to Chinese tradition, butterflies are an auspicious sign.
 They convey a wish for longevity, and were therefore often used to decorate birthday gifts or lanterns given during the Autumn Moon Festival: on the 15th day of the 8th month of the lunar calendar (usually around September).
 The Festival is celebrated by lighting lanterns of different shapes, sizes and colors, and by gazing at the moon.
 The bowl above, made at the imperial kilns at Jingdezhen, may have been presented by the emperor to a family member or worthy subject on such an occasion.

-Regina Krahl and Jessica Harrison-Hall, Chinese Ceramics: Highlights of the Sir Percival David Collection (British Museum Press, 2009).
+Regina Krahl and Jessica Harrison-Hall, Chinese Ceramics: Highlights of the Sir Percival David Collection (London: The British Museum Press, 2009).